craigem/blog/content/posts/nix/starting-simple-hydra.md

 Finally we setup the build machine so that Hydra has a machine to orchestrate for the builds.
 In this example we're building locally, so we set our `hostName` to "localhost".
-Use the `systems` setting to indicate the systems or architectures that we able to build for, `maxJobs` to unsurprisingly set the maximum number of build processes.
+Use the `systems` setting to indicate the systems or architectures that we able to build for, `maxJobs` to set the maximum number of build processes.

 Finally you declare the "Features" that this build machine supports.
 If a derivation is submitted that requires features that are not supported on a given build machine then it will not be built.